-Once we made the decision to move reality kicked into high gear.
+Once we made the decision to move abroad reality kicked into high gear.
 My husband had to start work before we were ready to move, thus, he moved ahead of us and left me behind to take care of the logistics.
 And let me tell you, the logistics of an international move are horrendous.

 First, we had to tell the kids.
 When we started discussing the possibility of moving internationally the kids were 7 and 11.
 My son thought it sounded great because Europeans ride bicycles everywhere.
 As an 11 year old boy that was one of his favorite activities and the idea that he could literally ride his bike all over town sounded ideal.
 My daughter at age 7 asked if we could visit castles.
 “Of course!” we assured her.
-After we told them we were moving, Aleksander stared straight ahead and said nothing.
+After we told them we were moving, Aleksander stared straight ahead, frozen like a statue and said nothing.
 Lena burst into tears.
 “Uh oh.”
 This was not the reaction we had envisioned.
 Unfortunately, by the time the move actually happened our son was 13 and happily ensconced in middle school with his friends, teen social life and first girlfriend.
 Our daughter was 9 and while she liked castles, she was no longer willing to move for them.

 Then, my husband began the process of commuting from Parma, Italy to Pleasanton, California.
 He was trying to adjust to a new job, learn the ropes, find us a place to live, learn the language, understand the road signs and the ways of life in Italy.
 He was stressed out and lonely.